-- S27E Provision of advice and information to public authorities – provides for CCWater to make proposals, provide advice and information about consumer matters and represent the views of consumers to public authorities, undertakers, licensed water suppliers and other persons whose activities may affect consumers.
+- S27E Provision of advice and information to public authorities – provides for CCW to make proposals, provide advice and information about consumer matters and represent the views of consumers to public authorities, undertakers, licensed water suppliers and other persons whose activities may affect consumers.

-- S27G Power to publish information and advice about consumer matters – (subject to certain conditions) gives CCWater the power to publish advice or information about consumers’ matters or consumers’ views where it would promote the interests of consumers.
+- S27G Power to publish information and advice about consumer matters – (subject to certain conditions) gives CCW the power to publish advice or information about consumers’ matters or consumers’ views where it would promote the interests of consumers.

 - S66 The development of market codes, and some charging issues in the lead up to competition widening out to all non-household customers;

 - S43 Incumbents exiting the non-household retail market – the development of Regulations and depending on the final Regulations, possibly separately by companies when they apply to exit;

 - S40B issues relating to the movement of water to undertakers, by Defra and separately by Welsh Government; and